 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 06/01/2016 increased from 0.1% in April 2016 to 0.3% in May 2016.
-According to the model, the probability that the U.S. is currently in a recession is insignificant.
+The aggregate recession model probability estimate remained constant at 0.1% in May 2017.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate